-Michael D. Kaplowitz is a professor of environmental law and policy.
+Michael D. Kaplowitz is a professor of environmental law, resource economics, and sustainable development.
 Kaplowitz holds a BS in Industrial Economics from Union College (NY) and a JD from Duke University.
-After practicing law in New York City, Kaplowitz returned to school and received an MA in Latin American Studies, Environmental Policy, and International Economics from Johns Hopkins University School of Advanced International Studies (SAIS) and a PhD in Resource Development and Resource Economics from Michigan State University.
+After practicing law in New York City, Kaplowitz returned to school and received an MA in Latin American Studies, Environmental Policy, and International Economics from Johns Hopkins University School of Advanced International Studies (SAIS) and a PhD in Resource Development and Resource Economics from Michigan State University (MSU).

 Kaplowitz currently serves MSU as one of its two Faculty Athletics Representatives (FAR) to the Big Ten and NCAA.
 As FAR, Kaplowitz’s responsibilities center on looking out for and enhancing the welfare of student-athletes as well as the academic integrity of the athletics program.
 Additionally, Kaplowitz is engaged in CSUS undergraduate education teaching multiple sections of the department’s CSUS 200-Introduction to Community Sustainability.
 Kaplowitz is also working on international development and sustainability efforts in Ghana and Nepal with his graduate students and colleagues.